 Deferred tax is measured in accordance with the balance sheet liability method on all temporary differences between the carrying amount and the tax base of assets and liabilities.
 However, no deferred tax is recognised on timing differences regarding non-deductible goodwill and other items for which timing differences have arisen at the acquisition date without affecting the financial results or taxable income.
 Deferred tax assets, including the tax base of tax loss carry-forwards, are recognised under other non-current assets at the expected value of their utilisation, either as a set-off against tax on future income or as a set-off against deferred tax liabilities within the same legal tax entity and jurisdiction.
 Deferred tax adjustments are made regarding eliminations of unrealised intercompany gains and losses.
 Deferred tax is measured based on the tax rules and rates in the respective countries that will apply under the legislation in force at the balance sheet date when the deferred tax asset is expected to crystallise as current tax.
 Changes in deferred tax resulting from changes in tax rates are recognised in the income statement.
 Deferred tax assets are reviewed annually and recognised only to the extent that it is probable that they will be utilised.
 Depending on type, uncertain tax positions are measured either as a probability-weighted average of possible outcomes or as the most likely outcome.
-Uncertain tax positions authorities will accept the company's tax treatment of the matter in question.
+Uncertain tax positions are recognised in the tax positions they relate to, i.e. as current tax or deferred tax as the case may be, unless it is deemed highly probable that the tax authorities will accept the company's tax treatment of the matter in question.

-5.2 Deferred tax (continued)
+Deferred tax (continued)